Instructions for authorizing a domain using Email Validation:

 For the WHOIS-based method, the CA sends an authorization email to the registered owners of the public domain as shown in the domain’s WHOIS record.
 Registered owners of the domain can be found at https://whois.icann.org/en

-Note: Are you expecting to receive an email at an address published in your domain’s WHOIS record?
-Please verify that your registrar/WHOIS provider is not masking or removing that information.
+If you are expecting to receive an email at an address published in your domain’s WHOIS record Please verify that your registrar/WHOIS provider is not masking, privatizing or removing that information.
 If they are, find out if they provide a way (e.g., anonymized email address, web form) for you to allow CAs to access your domain’s WHOIS data.

+Majority of the time WHOIS – Information is privatized so authentication will not be able to find and validate the enrollee of the certificate.
+This is the alternative method of domain validation if the WHOIS is privatized.
 For the Constructed Email method, the CA sends the authorization email to five constructed email addresses for the domain: admin, administrator, webmaster, hostmaster, and postmaster @[domain_name].
-Example: Admin@domain.com, Webmaster@domain.com

 MX Records (Mail Exchanger Records):